jcdubois/moth/README.md

 ```

 **tsim**

-You can also install the tsim simulator from gaisler.
+You can also install the tsim LEON3 simulator from gaisler.
-You will find it at the following address: http://www.gaisler.com/index.php/downloads/simulators?task=view&id=157
+You will find it at the following address: http://www.gaisler.com/index.php/downloads/simulators .
+There is free evaluation version you can use.
+It has some limitation such as stoping the application after 2^32 clock cycles but it is cycle acurate and is more precise in the emulation (for example it emulates the cache).

 Download
 ---------